-With regards to the interest rate risk in the banking book, First Investment Bank manages this type of risk though written rules, limits and procedures aimed at reducing the mismatch between interest rate sensitivity of assets and liabilities.
-Interest rate risk in the banking book is measured using models that assess the impact of interest rate scenarios on the economic value of the Bank and on the net interest income within a one-year horizon.
+With regards to the interest rate risk in the banking book, First Investment Bank manages this type of risk through written rules, limits and procedures aimed at reducing the mismatch between the interest rate sensitivity of assets and liabilities.
+In compliance with the EBA Guidelines on the management of interest rate risk arising from non-trading book activities (EBA/GL/2018/02) interest rate risk in the banking book is measured using models that assess the impact of interest rate scenarios on the economic value of the Bank and on net interest income.
 Evaluation of the impact on the economic value of the Bank is based on models of the duration of interest-bearing assets and liabilities.
 The evaluation of the impact on net interest income is based on a maturity table of interest-bearing assets and liabilities and the estimated change in interest rates by classes of instruments following a change in market interest rates.

-As at 31 December 2018 the interest rate risk on the economic value of the Bank following a standardized shock of +100/-100 bp was BGN +35.2/-18.4 million, while on the net interest income one year forward it was BGN +19.5/-15.4 million.
+As at 31 December 2019 the interest rate risk on the economic value of the Bank following a standardized shock of +100/-100 bp was BGN +43.7/-24.9 million, while on the net interest income one year forward was BGN +19.2/-9.5 million.

-Effect on the interest income
+Effect on the interest income from interest rate shock +100/-100 bp